facelessuser/coloraide/docs/src/markdown/color.md

 Color("srgb", [0.5, 0, 1], 0.3)
 ```

-Colors can also be exported to and receive input from a simple dictionaries.
-These can be useful when serializing to
+Colors can also be exported to and receive input from simple dictionaries.
+These can be useful when serializing to JSON
-JSON or various other reasons.
-The `space` key and all relevant color channels must be specified when constructing a
+or various other reasons.
+The `space` key and all relevant color channels must be specified when constructing a color
-color object from a dictionary, `alpha` is the only optional channel and will be assumed as `1` if omitted.
-Default
+object from a dictionary, `alpha` is the only optional channel and will be assumed as `1` if omitted.
+Default channel
-channel names must currently be used (no aliases).
+names must currently be used (no aliases).

 ```playground
 d = Color('red').to_dict()
 print(d)
 Color(d)
-```

-!!! note "Normalizing Undefined Channels"

-    Normally, when ColorAide processes a color via CSS input or returns a color via compositing, interpolation, gamut
-    fitting, etc., it will normalize undefined hues.
-Certain color spaces will consider a hue undefined in certain
-    cases, such as when a HSL color has a saturation of zero.
-Raw inputs via the dict method or the color space and list
-    method will not be normalized in such cases.
-Raw inputs are accepted as is.
-This is because they are treated as
-    manual inputs, or purposeful inputs from the user, so their values are respected and left unchanged.

-    If at any time, it is desired to force channel normalization after a manual input, just run `normalize`:

-    ```playground
-    Color("hsl(130 0% 50%)")
-    Color("hsl", [130, 0, 0.5])
-    Color("hsl", [130, 0, 0.5]).normalize()
 ```

 If another color instance is passed as the input, a new color will be created, essentially cloning the passed object.